Fu'un is a short series of two fighting games made by SNK for the Neo Geo.

 - Combo: Kizuna Encounter's bread and butter.
 Combos exceeding 50 hits are readily available.

-- Compilation Re-release: Fu'un Super Combo on the PS2, which contains both games along with arranged soundtracks, color edit and online play.
+- Compilation Rerelease: Fu'un Super Combo on the PlayStation 2, which contains both games along with arranged soundtracks, color edit and online play.
 However, it was only released in Japan.
+Although, it has since been released digitally on PlayStation 4 overseas (both games also have the option to set the text language to English).

-- Continuity Nod: The wrestling company that Eagle works for (SWF) is the same one used in the SNK wrestling arcade game 3 Count Bout.
+- Continuity Nod: The wrestling company that Eagle works for (SWF: Southtown Wrestling Federation) is the same one used in the classic SNK wrestling arcade game 3 Count Bout.
 Also, Chung's backstory states that he had gotten his cap from a man known only as The Legendary Wolf when he was young.

 - Darker and Edgier: Kizuna Encounter, somewhat.
 The ridiculous character design hasn't been toned down but the silly pre-fight conversations have been removed, the backgrounds are grittier and less colourful and some of the endings are quite dark.

-- Fighting a Shadow: "Ha ha ha ha!
+- Fighting a Shadow: King Lion is merely a double sent out by King Leo.
+Once Lion goes down in the first game, Leo reveals himself.
+"Ha ha ha ha!
 Did you really see all of the King?
 He's just a shadow.
-Now you'll know who's the strongest!"
+You will know who's the strongest!"

-- Shout Out: So there's a crazy criminal clown called Joker and the local police officer is called "Gordon"... where the hell is Batman when you need him?
+- So there's a crazy criminal clown called Joker and the local police officer is called "Gordon"... where the hell is Batman when you need him?

 - Nicola's "Power Frisbee" looks exactly like a scaled-down version of Captain America's shield.